mislav/blog/_posts/2011-12-12-vim-revisited.md

 </table>

-The examples above show how you can explicitly opt-in to use the system clipboard via <kbd>"*</kbd>, showing that Vim does have access to the system clipboard, but doesn't use it by default.
-The last example uses the `"_` ("black hole") register, which is a way to discard text without copying it and overriding the default register.
+The examples above show how you can explicitly opt-in to use the system clipboard via `"*`, showing that Vim does have access to the system clipboard, but doesn't use it by default.
+The last example uses the `"_` (the "black hole") register, which is a way to discard text without copying it and overriding the default register.

 **Pro tip**: after you paste code, it might not be indented correctly in the new context.
 You can select just pasted lines and autoindent them